 This will keep the pancakes just warm enough for serving, but won’t cook them any further.
 They’ll be perfectly fluffy, moist and ready to enjoy in a matter of seconds.
 So easy!

 There are plenty of delicious toppings to add when serving chocolate chip pancakes.
+The would all go so well together on a pancake charcuterie board.
 My absolute favorites are peanut butter, sliced bananas and buttermilk syrup.
 So, so yummy!

 - Buttermilk syrup